rh-aiservices-bu/rhoai-rh1-testdrive/README.md

 ### Development

-- Add/Modify/Delete content in [instructions/content/modules/ROOT](instructions/content/modules/ROOT).
+- Add/Modify/Delete content in [content/modules/ROOT](content/modules/ROOT).
 - Navigation is handled in `nav.adoc`.
 - Content pages are in the `pages` folder.
-- To build the site, from the root of the repo, run `./instructions/utilities/lab-build`.
+- To build the site, from the root of the repo, run `./content/utilities/lab-build`.
-- To serve the site for previewing, from the root of the repo, run `instructions/utilities/lab-serve`.
+- To serve the site for previewing, from the root of the repo, run `./content/utilities/lab-serve`.
 - The site will be visible at [http://localhost:8443/](http://localhost:8443/)
-- When finished, you can stop serving the site by running from the root of the repo `instructions/utilities/lab-stop`.
+- When finished, you can stop serving the site by running from the root of the repo `./content/utilities/lab-stop`.

-## Application Development
+## How to update the **Application**

 ### Requirements